 Grand Theatre, Swansea, Theatre in Swansea, Wales.

-The building was designed by architect William Hope and opened in 1897, with opera singer Adelina Patti performing at the inauguration.
-An Arts Wing was added later to expand the venue's capabilities.
+The building was designed by architect William Hope and opened in 1897, with opera singer Adelina Patti performing at the opening night.
+An Arts Wing was added later to give the venue more space for different types of events.

 The community of curious travelers